Penelope held the pale gold garment to the light of the window for a final inspection of the stitching as chimes rang through the cottage.

 Nothing grew in their garden that the garden itself didn’t wish to grow.
 Season after season, the Sisters had waged battle against the garden, shaping it to grow neat rows of potatoes, tomatoes, turnips, and “good, dependable herbs”, as Sister Rosin called them.

-Yet their orderly squares of tilled earth quickly became overgrown with wild greens, and their spinach seedlings always seemed to whither back into dust.
+Yet their orderly squares of tilled earth quickly became overgrown with wild greens, and their spinach seedlings always seemed to wither back into dust.

 Instead, the garden yielded its own seasonal varieties unfamiliar to the Sisters, and so Penelope had taken to giving her own names to the flowers and fruits which grew in their small domain.